Tom Lohr lives in New Mexico, where he explores the region with his canine sidekick, Ella the Brown Wonder.

 Doggie date night is the perfect prescription for bonding with your canine, and it can include activities both of you will enjoy.
 Your dog will get the attention it craves, and you will get some unconditional love and a little hair stuck to your clothes.

-Dates for Dogs
+10 Date Ideas for Dogs

 Every dog likes to go for a walk or play ball.
-It's time to think outside of the box and add some spice and variety into your relationship with Rover.
+It's time to think outside of the box and add some spice and variety to your relationship with Rover.
 Here are ten ideas to show your darling dingo just how much you care.

 1. See a Drive-In Movie